metal-stack/docs/docs/src/overview/networking.md

 In EVPN routing is assumed to occur in the context of a VRF.
 VRF enables true multitenancy.
 Therewith, VRF is the first step for EVPN configuration and there is a 1:1 relationship between tenant and VRF.

+Q: How should we imagine this separation?
+A further VRF is created for each new tenant.
+Will the IPv4 addresses continue to be obtained from the same pool?
+A more detailed description would be useful.

 To enable layer-2 connectivity, we need a special interface to route between layer-2 networks.
 This interface is called Switched VLAN Interface (SVI).
 The SVI is realized with a VLAN.
 It is part of a VRF (layer-3).

 The VTEP configuration requires the setup of a VXLAN interface.
 A VLAN aware bridge interconnects the VXLAN interface and the SVI.

-Required Interfaces to establish the EVPN control plane:
+Required ressources to establish the EVPN control plane:

 - VRF: because routing happens in the context of this interface.
 - SVI: because remote host routes for symmetric routing are installed over this interface.